 Azure virtual networks (VNets) connected with a VNet-to-VNet connection can communicate through a secure IPSec/IKE encrypted tunnel using Azure's backbone network without ever traversing the public internet.
-VNet-to-VNet connections can connect VNets in different regions, Azure subscription, and associated with different Azure Active Directory tenants.
+VNet-to-VNet connections can connect VNets in different regions, Azure subscription, and associated with different Microsoft Entra tenants.
 VNet-to-VNet connections are ideal for setting up your own geo-replication or synchronization with secure connectivity over Azure's backbone network and for connecting VNets in multi-tier applications with isolation or administrative requirements between tiers.

-In this Lab, you will establish a VNet-to-VNet connection to allow a virtual machine to access another the virtual machine in a different VNet.
+In this lab, you will establish a VNet-to-VNet connection to allow a virtual machine to access another virtual machine in a different VNet.